MonashBioinformaticsPlatform/learning-resource-links/README.md

 - Intro to Python: http://introtopython.org/
 - Introduction to Data Processing with Python: http://opentechschool.github.io/python-data-intro/
 - Python for Everyone (Basic introductory material, through to object oriented programming, interaction with web services, databases, plotting) https://www.py4e.com/lessons
+- [BE/Bi 103 a: Introduction to Data Analysis in the Biological Sciences (Caltech)](https://bebi103a.github.io/index.html) - Data Science for Biology, with statistics and visualisation in Python

 #### Advanced Python